deepdassubha6/react_word_letter_focus/README.md

 3. Lette component
 4. Tools component

-This application is fully keyboard operable.
+To run this application :
 Clone or download the application and run the following command -
 - npm intall
 - npm run dev